-Eric Penley is an Associate in the firm's Litigation Group and practices in the Boston office.
-His practice covers civil matters, including business disputes, construction matters, class actions, and intellectual property litigation.
+Eric Penley is an Associate in the firm's Litigation Group and Environmental Group and practices in the Boston office.
+His practice covers civil matters, including environmental litigation, business disputes, construction matters, class actions, and intellectual property litigation.

 He attended Bowdoin College, where he graduated magna cum laude and Phi Beta Kappa with a double major in Government and Spanish, and the University of Virginia School of Law, where he was an Articles Editor for the Virginia Law & Business Review.

 Prior to law school, Eric worked in Washington, D.C., at the U.S. Department of Justice, Antitrust Division, where he was a member of teams conducting antitrust investigations of mergers and other transactions in the financial market, banking, and software industries.